-A Comprehensive Guide to Market Research: 5 Proven Methods
+A Comprehensive Guide to Market Research: Five Proven Methods

-Capturing market research is a must for businesses of any size or format.
-It’s through these practices that you validate your offerings, collect customer insights, and make data-driven decisions.
-Using a combination of primary and secondary market research can help you avoid costly mistakes and position your brand effectively.
+Market research is a must for businesses of any size or format.
+It’s through market research that you validate your offerings, collect customer insights, and make data-driven decisions.
+Using primary and secondary market research can help you avoid costly mistakes and position your brand effectively.

 Don’t know where to start?
-Read this comprehensive guide on five proven methods of market research.
+Read this summary of five proven market research methods.

 Online Surveys

 Airbnb is a prime example of a brand using simple online surveys throughout the customer journey to capture relevant data.
 Customers who book accommodations or experiences receive quick surveys to provide feedback on the check-in process, initial impressions, and overall impressions.
-Airbnb recently refreshed its entire website interface based on an in-depth customer feedback survey.
+Airbnb recently refreshed its website based on in-depth customer feedback obtained using various online survey tools.

 Many brands overlook the power of online surveys for mid-funnel leads who have yet to make a purchasing decision.
-Asking why these target customers haven’t purchased can be incredibly insightful for a business.
+Asking why these target customers haven’t purchased yet can be incredibly insightful.

-There are two essential things to keep in mind when creating market research surveys: convenience and motivation.
-When you ask someone to provide feedback for your business, you’re asking for their time.
-Offering a reward or chance to win can motivate your audience to complete a longer survey.
+There are two essential things to remember when creating market research surveys: convenience and motivation.
+When you ask someone for feedback about your business, you ask for their time.
+Offering a reward or a chance to win something of value can motivate your audience to complete a longer survey.
 Conversely, indicating that the survey will only take X minutes can also be helpful.
-And you can use free online survey maker software to create fun and interactive surveys.
+And you can use free online survey maker software such as SurveyMonkey to create fun and interactive surveys.

 Focus Groups

 Focus groups are an excellent way to capture both quantitative and qualitative data.
 This approach also allows researchers to capture information from several participants in one sitting.
-Skilled market researchers can sit in on focus groups and capture non-verbal reactions and cues from participants that they themselves might not notice or convey.
+Skilled market researchers can sit in on focus groups and capture non-verbal reactions and cues from participants that they might not otherwise convey.

 There are a few challenges to consider when putting together a focus group.
 These can be costly to coordinate and execute and could be subject to moderator bias— when the moderator subconsciously injects their ideas or opinions.

-The key to creating a successful focus group is ensuring the right participants and moderator are in place, creating clear objectives, and developing structured questions that aren’t leading.
+The keys to creating a successful focus group are obtaining the right participants and moderator, creating clear objectives, and developing structured questions that aren’t leading.
 Creating a friendly environment that encourages open communication is also essential.

 Social Media Monitoring